 Similarly, you can include or exclude specific folders of mailboxes.
 Click Next.

-Note: The software provides facility to migrate public folders’ mailboxes (individually) of one Office 365 account to another also.
-So, you can have a pre-migration analysis for this migration as well in the similar way.
+Note: The software provides the facility to migrate public folders also.
+So, you can have a pre-migration analysis for this migration as well in a similar way.
 (Just select public folders in place of mailboxes).

 Users can apply settings for their jobs like – Report Console Settings, Notification Settings and Log Settings.
 Let us discuss each one-by-one.